delivervaluedaily/manifesto/README.md

 #### But... we work in two-week Sprints and I can't change that?

 Do what you can to split out the smallest _valuable_ parts of remaining tasks, and get them as close as possible to releasable that you have the power to do every single day.
+Be the change you want to see.